 Marnie Kunz isa RRCA-certified running coach, writer and creator of Runstreet.
 Marnie created Runstreet Art Runs as a way to encourage runners of all levels to explore the beauty around them and learn about local art and artists.
 Each Art Run offers a unique running experience that includes a relaxed pace run (10-minute mile pace, with stops for photos) to see the best murals and street art in a city.
 The runs educate participants on the wide range of artists painting the city's walls, and Art Runs often feature a local artist and some runs include shirts designed by local artists as well.
 Marnie has led Runstreet Art Runs all over NYC and the U.S., in cities ranging from Miami to Chicago.
 As the Art Run movement spreads, Runstreet is expanding internationally and nationally.
 To sponsor an Art Run in your city, check out our Sponsor Page.

 Marnie's Running Tale

-I kind of stumbled into running by default.
-As an awkward tween, I was too uncoordinated for ball sports and too shy for the cheerleading or dance squads.
-Cross country was the only sport that didn’t have try-outs, so I laced up my clunky New Balance sneakers one fall day and went to cross country practice on our school’s crumbling cinder block track.
+I've been a runner all of my adult life, dating back to jr. high.
+As an awkward tween, I joined cross country because it was the only sport that didn’t have try-outs.
+I laced up my clunky New Balance sneakers one fall day and went to cross country practice on our school’s crumbling cinder block track.
 And I haven’t stopped running since.